oeg-upm/soca/README.md

   Usage:

-  1. (repos) Fetch all repos from the desired organization/s
+  1. (fetch) Fetch all repos from the desired organization/s
   2. (extract) Extract all metadata for every repo
   3. (portal) Generate a searchable portal for all the retrieved data